-After students have completed 45.0 credits, which will usually be at the end of their sixth term, they will be required to take a qualifying examination.
+All students are required to take a qualifying examination, usually at the end of spring of their second year, depending on whether they enter with a master's or bachelor's degree.
 The qualifying exam includes three parts: theory, methods, and a content area.
 Students will be given the grade of fail, pass, or high pass on the exam.
 A grade of pass in all three sections of the exam will be required to qualify for the PhD.